 Another example of Markov states is provided by Predictive State Representations, or PSRs.
-PSRs address a weakness of the POMDP approach that the semantics of its agent state S_t are grounded in the environment state, X_t , which is never observed and thus is difficult to learn about.
+PSRs address the weakness of the POMDP approach that the semantics of its agent state $S_t$ are grounded in the environment state, $X_t$ , which is never observed and thus is difficult to learn about.
 In PSRs and related approaches, the semantics of the agent state is instead grounded in predictions about future observations and actions, which are readily observable.
-In PSRs, a Markov state is defined as a d-vector of the probabilities of d specially chosen "core" tests as defined above (17.7).
+In PSRs, a Markov state is defined as a d-vector of the probabilities of d specially chosen "core" tests as defined above (17.5).
 The vector is then updated by a state-update function u that is analogous to Bayes rule, but with a semantics grounded in observable data, which arguably makes it easier to learn.
 This approach has been extended in many ways, including end-tests, compositional tests, powerful "spectral" methods, and closed-loop and temporally abstract tests learned by TD methods.
 Some of the best theoretical developments are for systems known as Observable Operator Models (OOMs) and Sequential Systems (Thon, 2017).

 The fourth and final step in our brief outline of how to handle partial observability in reinforcement learning is to re-introduce approximation.
 As discussed in the introduction to Part II, to approach artificial intelligence ambitiously one must embrace approximation.
 This is just as true for states as it is for value functions.
 We must accept and work with an approximate notion of state.
-The approximate state will play the same role in our algorithms as before, so we continue use the notation S_t for the state used by the agent, even though it may not be Markov.
+The approximate state will play the same role in our algorithms as before, so we continue to use the notation $S_t$ for the state used by the agent, even though it may not be Markov.

-Perhaps the simplest example of an approximate state is just the latest observation, $S_t \doteq O_t$.
+Perhaps the simplest example of an approximate state is just the latest observation, $S_t \doteq O_t$ .
 Of course this approach cannot handle any hidden state information.
-Better is to use the last k observations and actions, $S_t \doteq O_t, A{t-1}, O{t-1}, \ldots, O{t-k}$, for some $k \ge 1$, which can be achieved by a state-update function that just shifts the new data in and the oldest data out.
+It would be better to use the last k observations and actions, $S_t \doteq O_t, A{t-1}, O{t-1}, \ldots, A{t-k}$ , for some $k \ge 1$ , which can be achieved by a state-update function that just shifts the new data in and the oldest data out.
 This kth-order history approach is still very simple, but can greatly increase the agent's capabilities compared to trying to use the single immediate observation directly as the state.

-What happens when the Markov property (17.6) is only approximately satisfied?
-Prediction performance can degrade dramatically.
-Longer-term tests, GVFs, and state-update functions may all approximate poorly with an approximate state even if the one-step predictions (17.6) defining the Markov property are well approximated with it.
-There are essentially no useful theoretical guarantees at present.
+What happens when the Markov property (17.4) is only approximately satisfied?
+Unfortunately, long-term prediction performance can degrade dramatically when the one-step predictions defining the Markov property become even slightly inaccurate.
+Longer-term tests, GVFs, and state-update functions may all approximate poorly.
+The short-term and long-term approximation objectives are just different, and there are no useful theoretical guarantees at present.